plugna/plugna/README.txt

 == Frequently Asked Questions ==

-= Are there any plans to support multi-sites? =
+= Are multi-sites supported? =
-NO. Multi-site support is not yet available, but we are working on it.
+Not yet.
+Multi-site support is not yet available, but we are working on it.

 == Screenshots ==